veracode/veracode-uploadandscan-action/README.md

 ## Optional Inputs

 ### `createsandbox`
-**Optional** BOOLEAN -Set 'true' if the sandbox should be created on the Veracode platform
+**Optional** BOOLEAN - Set 'true' if the sandbox should be created on the Veracode platform

 ### `sandboxname`
 **Optional** STRING - The sandboxname inside the application profile name